S4nfs/AssureSense/README.md

 9. **Carers Certificate** - Certificates for patient carers
 10. **Letter to Referring Doctor** - Professional correspondence with referring physicians
 11. **SOAP Notes** - Structured Subjective, Objective, Assessment, Plan notes

+### What we can build next

+- Integration with EHR systems for seamless data exchange
+- Correlate verbal descriptions with potential visual markers in medical imaging
+- Population Health Analytics
+- Sending automated reminders to patients for follow-ups and medication adherence

 ## Getting Started